dptech-corp/dflow/README.md

 - [Conditional outputs example](examples/test_conditional_outputs.py)

-####  3.1.7. <a name='Produceparallelstepsusingloop'></a> Produce parallel steps using loop
+####  3.1.6. <a name='Produceparallelstepsusingloop'></a> Produce parallel steps using loop
-`with_param` and `with_sequence` are 2 arguments of `Step` for automatically generating a list of parallel steps.
+In scientific computing, it is often required to produce a list of parallel steps which share a common OP template, and only differ in the input parameters. `with_param` and `with_sequence` are 2 arguments of `Step` for automatically generating a list of parallel steps.
 These steps share a common OP template, and only differ in the input parameters.

 A step using `with_param` option generates parallel steps on a list (either a constant list or referring to another parameter, e.g. an output parameter of another step or an input parameter of the `steps` or `DAG` context), the parallelism equals to the length of the list.
 Each parallel step picks an item from the list by `"{{item}}"`, such as

 ```python
 step = Step(
     ...